 Phyllis Stallings, Utility Permitting Manager, (770) 528-1643

-Consists of the Department's Director and administrative staff who oversee all functions of the Department including the management of the Department’s budget and finances as well as personnel matters.
-This department also administers the county’s Street Light Program and manages the Department's right of way, GIS, and communications services.
+The administrative division consists of the department's director and administrative staff who oversee all functions of the department, including the management of its budget and finances as well as personnel matters.
+This department also administers the county’s Street Light Program and manages the department's right-of-way, GIS, and communications services.

 Driveway Permits (Development Services / Site Plan Review)